The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

-Armed with new geometric insight in the nature of the group elements and their composition, we introduce in section \ref{hypind10:section:exp} the appropriate notion of an exponential map for the fiber bundle of parabolic arrows.
-Because parabolic arrows are related to curves on the manifold, the group of parabolic arrows has a built-in connection to the manifold.
-Because of this connection a definition of exponential map for parabolic arrows suggests itself naturally.
-We analyze the osculating structures of Folland and Stein for CR manifolds and of Beals and Greiner for Heisenberg manifolds, and we {\em derive} the explicit coordinate formulas used by these analysts from our intrinsic geometric concepts.
+Armed with new geometric insight in the nature of the osculating group elements and their composition, we introduce in section \ref{hypind10:section:exp} the appropriate notion of an exponential map for the fiber bundle of parabolic arrows.
+Because parabolic arrows are related to curves on the manifold, the group of parabolic arrows has a built-in relation to the manifold.
+Because of this connection a definition of `osculating' exponential map for parabolic arrows suggests itself naturally.
+To show the effectiveness of our definition, we analyze the osculating structures of Folland and Stein for CR manifolds and of Beals and Greiner for Heisenberg manifolds, and we {\em derive} the explicit coordinate formulas used by these analysts from our geometric concepts.

-Finally, in section \ref{section:groupoid}---counter to Bela\"iche's suggestion to the contrary---we will see that our construction of the osculating groups blends perfectly with the tangent groupoid formalism.
-We employ parabolic arrows and $H$-adapted exponential maps to construct a tangent groupoid for the Heisenberg calculus.
+Finally, in section \ref{section:groupoid} we will see that our construction of the osculating groups blends perfectly with the tangent groupoid formalism.
+We employ parabolic arrows and osculating exponential maps to construct a tangent groupoid for the Heisenberg calculus.
 We constructed such a groupoid for the special case of contact manifolds in \cite{vE10a}, making use of Darboux's theorem.
-In section \ref{section:groupoid} we will show how parabolic arrows and $H$-adapted exponential maps make the construction of a tangent groupoid for the Heisenberg calculus a straightforward generalization of Connes' construction.
+In section \ref{section:groupoid} we will show how parabolic arrows and osculating exponential maps make the construction of a tangent groupoid for the Heisenberg calculus a straightforward generalization of Connes' construction.
 (Our construction here applies in the case of an {\em arbitrary} distribution $H\subseteq TM$.
 In the special case of Heisenberg manifolds an alternative construction of this groupoid was given by Raphael Ponge in \cite{Po06}.)